 5. It's Illegal to Eat Watermelon in Parks in Beech Grove, Illinois

 They're delicious, juicy, and refreshing.
 What could Beech Grove possibly have against watermelons?
-According to RTV6 Indianapolis, a parks board member said the repulsion began after a bunch of watermelon rinds punctured garbage bags in the park, leaving a sprawling mess.
+Legend says the repulsion began after a bunch of watermelon rinds punctured garbage bags in the park, leaving a sprawling mess.
 Ever since, Beech Grove has banned the tasty, green fruits from ever seeing the light of day at a park.

 6. You Cannot Serve Refreshments at Funeral Homes in Massachusetts